briangor/shopping-list/README.md

 -Type your list here
 </br>
--UI to be implemented soon
+-UI to be implemented soon CHECK